Requirements for running Office Add-ins

-If you have a valid Office 365 subscription and you do not have access to Office 2013, you can download it via one the following CDN links:
+If you have a valid Microsoft 365 subscription and you do not have access to the Office client, you can download and install the latest version of Office.

-Internet Explorer 11 or later, which must be installed but doesn't have to be the default browser.
-To support Office Add-ins, the Office client that acts as host uses browser components that are part of Internet Explorer 11 or later.
+Microsoft Edge must be installed, but doesn't have to be the default browser.
+To support Office Add-ins, the Office client that acts as host uses browser components that are part of Microsoft Edge.

-- One of the following as the default browser: Internet Explorer 11 or later, or the latest version of Microsoft Edge, Chrome, Firefox, or Safari (Mac OS).
+One of the following as the default browser: Internet Explorer 11, or the latest version of Microsoft Edge, Chrome, Firefox, or Safari (Mac OS).